 There are various factors that influence the yield value of a commercial property.
 These include, among others, the location of the property, the size and features of the premises, the rent amount, and the demand for commercial properties in the area.

 To accurately determine the yield value of a commercial property, these factors must be carefully considered.
-This can be done through comprehensive market analysis and an appraisal of comparable properties in the area.
+This can be done through comprehensive market analysis and an appraisal of comparable properties in the vicinity.

-The calculation of the yield value of a commercial property takes place in several steps.
+The calculation of the yield value of a commercial property involves several steps.
 First, the rental income that the property can generate is determined.
-Current rental agreements are analyzed, and possible rent increases or vacancy periods are taken into account.
+This involves analyzing current rental agreements and considering potential rent increases or vacancy periods.

 Next, the operating costs of the property are determined, such as electricity and water costs, maintenance costs, or insurance premiums.
 These costs are deducted from the rental income to calculate the net income.